 St. Joan of Arc

 |Cpl.
-Chad Bourassa|
+Chad Bourassa

 U of R Liaison

 |Cpl.
-Melinda Lalach|
+Melinda Lalach

 11 and Under Initiative

-The Regina Police Service School Resource Officer program combines education, investigation, law enforcement, counseling, crime prevention and community relations to meet the diverse needs of the students, teachers, and staff in the school community.
+The Regina Police Service School Resource Officer program combines education, investigation, law enforcement, counselling, crime prevention and community relations to meet the diverse needs of the students, teachers, and staff in the school community.

 The Regina Police Service School Resource Officer Program provides police officers to serve as a daily resource to faculty, students, parents and the community within the school environment.
 Through meetings with individual students and group presentations, the officers provide information and education on topics relating to safety, crime prevention, the law and the justice system to Elementary and High School students.
 School Resource Officers assist individual students with law related matters.
 In some circumstances, they investigate complaints to the police involving schools and student.
 As much as possible, they try to find alternatives to arresting offenders.